-Susta ninability Objective / assessment criteria Policy DM10 Alt (DM10)1 Will it provide equitable access to employment opportunities?
-N/A N/A Will it encourage healthy lifestyles?
-N/A N/A 7 Will it protect and enhance the heritage and cultural assets of the Borough?
-N/A N/A Will it create a high quality and coherent public realm linking the town's assets and spaces; connecting the heritage and contemporary?
-N/A N/A Will it protect and enhance the historic character of the Town Centre?
-N/A N/A 8 Will it maintain and enhance the landscape character of the borough?
+Sustainability Objective / assessment criteria Policy DM10 Alt (DM10)1 Will it protect and enhance the historic character of the Town Centre?
+N/A N/A 8 Will it maintain and enhance the landscape character of the borough, including protected landscapes including the Dedham Vale AONB?
 N/A N/A Will it protect and enhance designated areas of the countryside and coastal environment?
 N/A N/A Will it protect and improve biodiversity?
 N/A N/A Will it improve environmental quality in terms of water, air and soil quality?
 N/A N/A 9 Will it reduce pollution and greenhouse gas emissions?
 N/A N/A Will it support the delivery of renewable energy schemes?
 N/A N/A Will it help to reduce, reuse and recycle resources and minimise waste?
 N/A N/A 10 Will it reduce the risk of flooding?
 N/A N/A Will it deliver effective SUDS and improve drainage?
 N/A N/A Will it affect the amount of water available for extraction?
 N/A N/A Will it promote water efficiency and reduce water usage levels per household?
 N/A N/A Will it improve water quality?
 N/A N/A